TaichiLi/GTest-CMake-example/README.md

 2. If your compiler's exception handling model isn't `sjlj`, you should change clang's compile option `-fsjlj-excetions`,
     - `seh` to use `-fseh-excetions`
     - `dwarf` to use `-fdwarf-excetions`
+3. `GTest-1.10.0` may not support colorful output for `Windows PowerShell` and `cmd`.
-3. The older binary releases of MinGW-w64 have an incompatibility with Clang 8.0+'s float.h.
+4. The older binary releases of MinGW-w64 have an incompatibility with Clang 8.0+'s float.h.
 To fix this, copy [this specific revision of float.h](https://github.com/mirror/mingw-w64/raw/82b169c5734a6198d3b4c51a48f82e7b7104f143/mingw-w64-headers/crt/float.h) into the correct location and use it. (from [StackOverflow](https://stackoverflow.com/questions/57166340/how-do-i-compile-code-using-clang-with-the-mingw-c-c-library-particular-issu))